Gautam9981/CAD/README.md

 I got JOGL support included in the program (in terms of the .stl files and rendering), and I will provide instructions on how to run it in Windows; For Linux/Mac (The lib files should be there already for Linux/MacOS), there is a script that will run it for you, just run that.

+7/17/25 (Day 19 and 20)

+For these two days, I was working to make sure that the binaries function as expected, as I have added OpenGL support through JOGL, and I can say that they do work properly (At least for Linux and Windows; Don't know about MacOS)

 Instructions for Running the program:

 For Windows: